intel-unesp-mcp/infieri2019-session1/README.md

   ```

 **2.2.2** Let us begin with an extremely trivial code just to check if
 everything is running fine.
-Take a look at the source code hello.c
+Take a look at the source code `hello.c`
-located at /home/traineeN/source-files/session1, then compile and
+located at `/home/traineeN/source-files/session1`, then compile and
 execute it:

   ```